easy-peasy-robotics/easy-peasy-robotics.github.io/editions/web20/course-program.md

 ### Basics on CAD design
 In this session, we are going to show you how to use an online tool for [**CAD design**](https://en.wikipedia.org/wiki/Computer-aided_design).
 After an initial quick tour touching on the main functionalities and features, we will go deeper into the **3D printing oriented design**.
-At the end, you will be able to model your own 3D object that in turn will be produced in our workshop just in time for being used in your demos (see [Day 4](#day-4%EF%B8%8F%E2%83%A3)).
+At the end, you will be able to model your own 3D object that in turn will be produced in our workshop, just in time for being used in your demos (see [Day 4](#day-4%EF%B8%8F%E2%83%A3)).

 | | |
 | :---: | :---: |